DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/1 Configuration/placeholder.md

 ---
 ---
 ##### shortDescription
-The text displayed by the widget when the widget value is empty.
+The text displayed by the UI component when the UI component value is empty.

 ---